 What does this mean in reality?
 The customer does not care about the “nitty-gritty” details of the coating formulation or accurate application procedure.
 They are busy.
 Busy worrying about if their machines will work, so their business can continue to make a profit.
 But that is exactly why RTV coating should be so important to them.

 Costs – it is all about the money in the end.

-Initial costs of RTV coating are insignificant in comparison to the long-term cost of maintenance and repairs due to not implementing RTV coating.
+Initial costs of RTV Silicone Coating Service are insignificant in comparison to the long-term cost of maintenance and repairs due to not implementing RTV coating.
 If this was clear, probably every utility in the world would be applying it, just to prevent flashovers.
 An issue for this not being common knowledge is the amount of misinformation spreading around in the field.
 Authorities in the field are often guilty of reinforcing this behavior by providing contradictory information about packaging, formulation, manufacturer origin, thickness measurement, and so on.
 As engineers, it is our responsibility to tackle this issue.

 Back in 2019, we had a very large project where the end-user, even having the approved budget for implementing RTV Coating, was still washing year after year the insulators rather than applying the RTV.
 Why?
 Because they did not have enough trust in the technology as they were not familiar with it.
 It somehow worked in the past, why change now even if results would be better?
 After meeting directly with the engineers, sharing other similar case studies and answering every technical concerns, the project finally was completed with success for all the parties involved.

 When an end-user is heavily invested in their project, financially and personally, every dollar counts.
 No one wants to take a chance then on an emerging technology that might turn out to be nothing more than a passing gimmick.
 Even if that technology could save thousands in the long run.